Sandramihaela/Coding-Quiz/README.md

 ## Installation & Usage

-No installation required, access link below to access the Deployed Link.
+No installation required, click link below to access the Deployed Link.

 ## Deployed Webpage